rji-futures-lab/advanced-data-journalism/syllabus.md

 - Fluency with Python's syntax
 - Capability in using Python's standard library
 - Capability in using several popular third-party libraries (e.g., `pandas`)
+- Capability in parsing, formatting and otherwise preparing data for analysis
 - Familiarity with quantitative reporting methods
 - Familiarity with basic web technologies (e.g., HTTP, HTML and CSS)
 - Capability in bootstrapping/managing Python project environments